tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

 resulting in asset tag `$ H_{\hat A} \in \mathbb G $`.
-Poelstra et al. suggested the use of a Ricardian contract to be hashed together with the reference to the UTXO being spent, but some other unique NUMS value could have been used in its stead.
-Let $I $ be the input being spent, let $ \widehat {RC} $ be the issuer-specified Ricardian contract, then the asset entropy $ E $ is defined as
+Poelstra et al. suggested use of a Ricardian contract to be hashed together with the reference to the UTXO being spent, but any unique NUMS value will do.
+Let $I $ be the input being spent, let $ \widehat {RC} $ be the issuer-specified Ricardian contract, then asset entropy $ E $ is defined as

 @divend